pyg-team/pytorch_geometric/docs/source/tutorial/multi_gpu_vanilla.rst

         world_size = torch.cuda.device_count()
         mp.spawn(run, args=(world_size, dataset), nprocs=world_size, join=True)

 Note that we initialize the dataset *before* spawning any processes.
 With this, we only initialize the dataset once, and any data inside it will be automatically moved to shared memory via :obj:`torch.multiprocessing` such that processes do not need to create their own replica of the data.
-In addition, note how the :meth:`run`-function accepts the first argument :obj:`rank` which is not provided by us: this is the process ID (starting with 0) injected by :pytorch:`PyTorch`.
+In addition, note how the :meth:`run` function accepts :obj:`rank` as its first argument.
+This argument is not explicitly provided by us.
+It corresponds to the process ID (starting at :obj:`0`) injected by :pytorch:`PyTorch`.
 Later we will use this to select a unique GPU for every :obj:`rank`.

 With this, we can start to implement our spawnable runner function.
 The first step is to initialize a process group with :obj:`torch.distributed`.
-To this point, processes are not aware of each other and we set a hardcoded server-address for rendezvous using the ``nccl``-protocol.
+To this point, processes are not aware of each other and we set a hardcoded server-address for rendezvous using the :obj:`nccl` protocol.
-More details can be found in `Writing Distributed Applications with PyTorch <https://pytorch.org/tutorials/intermediate/dist_tuto.html>`_:
+More details can be found in the `"Writing Distributed Applications with PyTorch" <https://pytorch.org/tutorials/intermediate/dist_tuto.html>`_ tutorial:

 .. code-block:: python